 - Understandable - Information and the operation of user interface must be understandable

 - Robust - Content must be robust enough that it can be interpreted reliably by a wide variety of user agents, including assistive technologies

 Voluntary Product Accessibility Template (VPAT)

 The AbilityNet website provides guidance to make your computer more accessible.
 It offers help with seeing the screen, using your keyboard and mouse, hearing sounds, and with reading and spelling.
 The BBC My web, My way website also provides accessibility help, enabling computer users to make the most of the internet whatever their ability or disability.

-If you would like to request accessibility-related assistance, report any accessibility problems, or request any information in accessible alternative formats, please use one of the methods on our contact us page.
+If you would like to request accessibility-related assistance, report any accessibility problems, or request any information in accessible alternative formats, please contact us.